AlexsProGrammer/GeoHorizon/README.md

 * **Viewshed Engine (Part 3):** A localized COG extraction + DSM builder that overlays PostGIS obstacle geometries (buildings, forests) onto terrain, combined with a fast in-memory NumPy line-of-sight engine (WhiteboxTools remains available as a `VIEWSHED_ENGINE=whitebox` fallback).
 * **Directional & Panoramic Viewsheds:** Instead of expensive 360° sweeps, set an Azimuth (e.g., 270° West) and Field of View (FOV) cone to calculate specific targets (like sunsets) up to 9x faster — or slide FOV to 360° for a full panoramic viewshed with a single click.
 * **Area Search (Best-Position Finder):** Draw a search area on the map (any polygon), set a grid step, and the engine scores every sampled position inside it by sky-visibility ratio.
 Every point runs a full viewshed, so you find the hilltop with the clearest western sunset view (or 360° panorama) — the DEM and DSM are built once and reused across all sampled points, visibility is computed in-memory (no disk I/O), the grid is parallelized across Celery workers, and the Grid Step slider shows a live estimate of the sampled point count <i>before</i> you run.
-* **Color-Coded Results & Legend:** Area-search positions are colored green (≥70% sky visibility), yellow (30–70%), or red (<30%), with a toggleable legend in the sidebar so you can isolate just the best spots.
+* **Color-Coded Results & Legend:** Point and area-search results are colored green (≥70% sky visibility), yellow (30–70%), or red (<30%), with a toggleable legend in the sidebar so you can isolate just the best spots.
 * **Long-Range Horizon Check:** An optional 100 km horizon ray-cast that catches distant mountains blocking the view even when the local radius looks clear.
 Long rays are cached per direction and reused across all sampled points, so the check stays fast.
 * **3D Terrain & Interactions:** MapLibre 3D terrain (terrain-RGB tiles generated from the DEM on demand) so hills and valleys render realistically, a clickable compass to reset north, a mouse-hover tooltip with coordinates/elevation/OSM labels, and a shared depth buffer that prevents overlay z-fighting when rotating.
 * **Dynamic Elevation Offsets:** Automatically combines base terrain heights with environmental obstacles (+30m for forests, dynamic heights for buildings).